*Individual results may vary

 Scar Revision Procedures

-Scars are by definition permanent, but certain treatments can narrow, fade and otherwise reduce the appearance of severe or unattractive scarring, which is especially helpful in areas of cosmetic importance such as the face and hands.
-There are many surgical methods of scar revision, only some of which may be appropriate for a particular type of scar or its location.
-These include surgical excision, skin grafts, and flap surgery.
-The best procedure for each patient will vary depending on the location and severity of the scar, as well as the age, overall health and extent of revision desired by the patient.
+Scars are by definition permanent, but certain treatments can narrow, fade and otherwise reduce the appearance of severe or unattractive scarring.
+Dr. Epstein does not perform surgery for scar revision, however, we do offer microneedling and other treatments to improve scarring.
+The best procedure for each patient will vary depending on the location and severity of the scar, as well as the age, overall health, and extent of revision desired by the patient.